Last Updated: July 28, 2024

 Career

 Danger was soon replaced by Don Bolles, and in 1979, the Germs released their first album, "GI."
 It was produced by Joan Jett.
 The album is now recorded by many as a milestone in the history of punk rock.
 Smear, in particular, has been highly praised for his guitar work on the record.
-The band appeared in the punk documentary "The Decline of Western Civilization" in 1981 by director Penelope Spheeris.
-By the time the documentary was released, the Germs had already broken up following the death of Crash in December of 1980.
+The band appeared in the 1981 punk documentary "The Decline of Western Civilization" by director Penelope Spheeris.
+By the time the documentary was released, the Germs had already broken up following the death of Crash in December 1980.

-After the Germs broke up, Smear then played in the band Twisted Roots.
+After the Germs broke up, Pat played in the band Twisted Roots.
 The short-lived band was very popular in the Hollywood punk scene.
 He would then go on to play with Nina Hagen and make two solo albums – "Ruthensmear" and "So You Fell in Love with a Musician."
 He also briefly played with the punk band the Adolescents and the deathrock band 45 Grave in 1981.
 Additionally, he tried his hand at acting around this time, landing various bit parts in shows and films like "Quincy, M.E.," "Blade Runner," and "Howard the Duck."

 Pat Smear